h2tc-roboticsx/H2TC/README.md

     </tr>
 </table>

+### Annotator

-In case you want to annotate your custom-captured data, we provide an annotation tool to label catch&throw activities with an interactive interface based on the processed data.
+In case you want to annotate your custom-captured data, we provide a [`annotator`](https://github.com/lipengroboticsx/H2TC_code/blob/dev-refine/src/annotate.py), with which one can easily annotate catch&throw activities via an interactive interface.

-To annotate, please:
+To use tool, please:
 - Step 1: Have all processed data under the directory `YOUR_PATH/data/take_id/processed`.
 The processed data can be obtained by processing the raw data as suggested in [Data Processing](#data-processing).
 - Step 2: Run the following command to launch the annotation tool.